Ketel Marte Player Props: Diamondbacks vs. Phillies

 Ketel Marte At The Plate

-- Marte has 12 doubles, four triples, nine home runs and 24 walks while batting .280.
+- Marte is hitting .280 with 12 doubles, four triples, nine home runs and 24 walks.

-- Among qualifying hitters in MLB play, his batting average ranks 36th, his on-base percentage ranks 47th, and he is 43rd in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 37th, his on-base percentage ranks 43rd, and he is 41st in the league in slugging.

+- Marte has picked up a hit in 75.4% of his 61 games this year, with more than one hit in 27.9% of those games.

-- Looking at the 61 games he has played this season, he's went deep in nine of them (14.8%), and in 3.3% of his trips to the plate.
+- He has hit a home run in 14.8% of his games this season, and 3.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.